 - Spasms, involuntary movements

 Cerebral palsy can cause major dysfunction which inhibits the child’s ability to move or stand or walk, but it can also present mild symptoms such as a slightly wobbly gait, or slightly slurred speech.

 Baily & Greer represents families and children with birth injuries

 Depending on how severe your child’s CP is, they may need ongoing medical care for the rest of their lives.
 If your child’s cerebral palsy was indeed caused by medical negligence, you may be able to take legal action against the doctor and/or hospital where you gave birth.
 Our on-staff medical personnel know how to investigate birth injury cases, and we do not stop until we are able to procure compensation for medical expenses, pain and suffering and the child’s ongoing medical care.

 Schedule a consultation with our West Tennessee birth injury attorneys today

 If you should discover that your child’s cerebral palsy birth injury was preventable, you may want to contact a lawyer.
 In West Tennessee, Bailey & Greer, PLLC, is the firm you can trust to advocate for your child.
 Our Memphis and Jackson birth injury lawyers know what it takes to build a successful case.
-Please fill out our contact form or call us toll free at 877-819-4414 for a free consultation.
+Please fill out our contact form or call us at 901.475.7434 for a free consultation.